|

 ©Claudia Mettke-Hofmann & Gerhard Hofmann,

+1959 was quite an exciting year for us finch-lovers - the first Dybowski’s Twinspots arrived in the Netherlands.
+There were certainly lots of new arrivals around this time but few of them where so magnificent elegant birds even having a pleasant song.
 For years the species was not always beloved because of its aggression and certainly not among the most sought after species among aviculturists.
 However, the last couple of years before the import ban the species was common even though most finch-lovers were focused on rarer species.
 Well things changed quite dramatically with the import ban, now Dybowski’s Twinspots are among the most wanted again, and to be honest they are well worth the attention.

 Most of our knowledge about this finch is based on observations in captivity.
 Nonetheless there are still big gaps in the knowledge about the species.
 According to IMMELMANN, STEINBACHER, WOLTERS (1965) the species ranges from eastern Sierra Leone and from the inner highlands of Nigeria and Cameroon through the area between the wave and Ubangi Shari territory in northeastern Congo to the west shore of Lake Albert and to the south-western bar-el-Ghazal area.